dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 to logging, as the contents of the both before and after images of the tuple must be logged.
 A possible optimisation would be to use some form of binary diff algorithm to generate a change vector, and store the change vector only in the log record.
+Another way is to allow a callback method to calculate the difference between the old and the new tuple.

 Design Decisions
 ================